 Next thing you know, we had free samples of beers not officially released to the public yet, insight into the best and worst-performing brews, and recommendations on other beers to try (both there and from other breweries) based on what we liked.

 But it wasn’t just bartenders: wave a Richmond beer trail map around and you’ll catch the attention of other patrons, as well.
-“What is that?” they wanted to know and, “Which breweries have you been to so far?”
+“What is that?” they wanted to know and, “Which breweries in Richmond have you been to so far?”

 Beer is just the gateway topic.
 Before you knew it, we’d be talking about local hot spots, travel, sports, politics — just about anything.
 It’s the way bars used to be before smartphones were invented.